timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 1. Update TimescaleDB 1.7 to TimescaleDB 2.0 on PostgreSQL with the instructions below

 <highlight type="tip">
 Whenever possible, prefer the most recent supported version, PostgreSQL 12.
-Please see our [Upgrading PostgreSQL][upgrade-pg] guide for help.
+Please see our [Upgrading PostgreSQL](/how-to-guides/update-timescaledb/upgrade-postgresql/) guide for help.
 </highlight>

 #### Fix Continuous Aggregate Errors Before Upgrading